 He evidently aimed at mimicking some great pose from history; he had set himself a part which was a mixture of Cromwell, King William III, with just a suggestion of King Charles I on the way to execution; but he rather spoiled the effect by introducing a swagger reminiscent of Sidney Carton’s farewell.

 Bareheaded, slightly stooped, and with a well assumed expression of portentousness, he strode between the ranks of his bodyguard - partly Orangemen and Unionist Club members - past batteries of cameras and cinematograph machines, while behind him a standard bearer carried the suspiciously fresh looking orange flag, which is supposed to have waved above the battle smoke of the Boyne.
 In its present keeping it is not likely to be flourished in anything more exciting than a street riot or a shipyard pogrom….

 …….Taking the day’s proceedings altogether they were tame as a demonstration of enthusiasm and highly ludicrous as an indication of the ‘grim and determined’ spirit.
 The whole grotesque production has been a political failure, though a comic success, and now that it is past and gone, one wonders how many thousands the Ulster Unionists have spent on staging it……

 Impact of the Ulster Covenant

-Back in Ulster, the Covenant organisers had demonstrated their ability to mobilise huge numbers of people for their cause.
-In January 1913 this was carried a stage further when the Ulster Unionist Council decided that the Volunteers should become the Ulster Volunteer Force and should be given training in the use of firearms.
-Recruitment was to be limited to 100,000 men between the ages of 17 and 65 who had signed the Covenant.
-Thus the stage was set for the next phase of resistance to Home Rule.
+Back in Ulster, the covenant organisers had demonstrated their ability to mobilise huge numbers of people for their cause.
+In January 1913 this was carried a stage further when the Ulster Unionist Council decided that the volunteers should become the Ulster Volunteer Force and should be given training in the use of firearms.
+Recruitment was to be limited to 100,000 men between the ages of 17 and 65 who had signed the covenant.
+So the stage was set for the next phase of resistance to Home Rule.